skandyx/EVSCallPro/backend/README.md

 ## How it Works

-1. The `server.js` file initializes and starts the AGI server using the `agi` library.
+1. The `server.js` file initializes and starts the AGI server using the `asterisk-agi` library.
 2. When Asterisk receives a call, its `extensions.conf` is configured to hand control over to this AGI server.
-3. For each call, the AGI server creates a `context` and passes it to our main script, `agi-handler.js`.
+3. For each call, the AGI server emits a `connection` event with a `context` object and passes it to our main script, `agi-handler.js`.
 4. The `agi-handler.js` uses the dialed number (DNID) from the context to query the PostgreSQL database (via `services/db.js`) for the corresponding IVR flow.
 5. If a flow is found, it is passed to the `services/ivr-executor.js`, which interprets the flow's nodes and connections, sending commands back to Asterisk (e.g., play a message, wait for input, transfer the call).
 6. The executor continues until the flow ends or the call is hung up.